timheilman/latin/README.md

 "correct"-worthy review.

-This card design was to emphasize lifelong reading comprehension via short reviews /over/ the methodic introduction of grammar as Wheelock's itself is, hence there is a compromise to reference-forward all the later different usages of the same earlier-introduced forms on a single card, as soon as the earlier-introduced usage of the form is
+This card design was to emphasize lifelong reading comprehension via short reviews *over* the methodic introduction of grammar as Wheelock's itself is, hence there is a compromise to reference-forward all the later different usages of the same earlier-introduced forms on a single card, as soon as the earlier-introduced usage of the form is